5 Tips For Easing Pregnancy Bloating And Constipation

 4. Well-planned supplements

 Not all supplements are created equal!
-Many women experience iron deficiency during pregnancy and are advised to buy an iron supplement.
-Unfortunately one of the more common forms of iron supplementation, ferrous fumarate, is a really common cause of constipation!
-Other forms, such as ferrous bisglycinate, is generally better tolerated, with reports of reduced bloating, pain, and constipation than those taking the ferrous fumarate.
+Many women experience iron deficiency during pregnancy and are advised to take an iron supplement.
+Unfortunately, one of the more common forms of iron supplementation, ferrous fumarate, is the most common cause of constipation!
+Other forms, such as ferrous bisglycinate, are generally better tolerated, with reports of reduced bloating, pain, and constipation than those taking ferrous fumarate.
 Always plan your pregnancy supplements with the help of a trained professional.

-Australians generally don’t eat anywhere near enough fibre, with adults only eating an average of 18.2 grams per day…a fair way short of the recommended 28g/day for pregnant women!
-Adequate fibre intake during pregnancy can help relieve constipation and bloating.
-There are two main types of fibre, soluble and insoluble, and whilst it’s a great idea to aim for a bit from both camps, it is worth knowing that they can have varying effects on your symptoms, depending on how sensitive your gut is, so take is slow!
+Australians generally don’t eat anywhere near getting enough fibre, with adults only eating an average of 18.2 grams per day…a fair way short of the recommended 28g/day for pregnant women!
+Consuming high fibre foods to relieve constipation during pregnancy can help reduce bloating and promote digestive comfort.
+There are two main types of fibres, soluble and insoluble, and whilst it’s a great idea to aim for a bit from both camps, it is worth knowing that they can have varying effects on your symptoms, depending on how sensitive your gut is, so take it slow!
 To acquire a variety of soluble and insoluble fibres, aim to eat whole plant foods including fruits, vegetables, nuts, seeds, whole grains, and legumes.
 Always increase daily fibre gradually to give your gut a chance to adapt, and increase your water intake alongside any increase in fibre to help reduce unwanted bloating.
-Kiwifruit, which contains both soluble and insoluble fibres, has been shown to be a particularly great fruit to eat to help relieve constipation and bloating in people with gut issues, so it’s one we always recommend adding to your trolley!
+Fibre in kiwifruit, which contains both soluble and insoluble fibres, is a particularly great fruit to eat to help relieve constipation and bloating in people with gut issues, so it’s one we always recommend adding to your trolley!

 By Brittany Darling and Jacqueline Alwill from Day One Fertility.